FAQs / Comments

 If you answered YES to any of the above, your project is considered research and requires IRB review.
 If you answered NO to all of the above, your project is probably not considered research and will not require IRB review.

 If no public dissemination is planned at the time the data is gathered, but the possibility of future dissemination exists, you are advised to submit the project for IRB review and approval before research begins.

 Once you have determined that you are indeed doing human subject research, you must fill out an IRB Research Application Form.
-Submit an electronic copy, with all other necessary documentation, to the IRB office at April.M.Odell@LoneStar.edu.
+Submit an electronic copy, with all other necessary documentation, to the IRB office by emailing to: April.M.Odell@lonestar.edu.
 Once the application is submitted, the IRB will make a determination on the status of the project, which will be Approved, Conditionally Approved, Tabled or Not Approved.

 No research may be conducted prior to receiving approval from the IRB.
 Any unapproved or conditionally approved research proposals will be presented in writing to the investigator along with any recommendations or suggestions.

 What other documentation might need to be submitted with my proposal?

 - Informed Consent Form (first page on letterhead of organization sponsoring study)

 - Surveys, questionnaires, or other data gathering forms

 - Any disclosures explaining risks or procedures

 - Letters of approval from cooperating entities